When it comes to safety, many workers look for gloves that offer both protection and durability. But are nitrile-coated gloves shock resistant?

 Best for | Handling small components, screen cleaning |

-- Rinse Off Dirt: Begin by rinsing the gloves with water to remove any large particles of dirt or soil.
+- Rinse Off Dirt: Hold the gloves under running water to remove loose soil and debris.

-- Use Mild Soap: Apply a small amount of mild soap or detergent to the gloves.
-Avoid harsh chemicals that could damage the nitrile coating.
+- Use Mild Soap: Apply a small amount of gentle soap or detergent to the gloves.

 Cleaning Step | Action |